daplantagenet/case-based-reasoning/README.md

 rfSC <- RFModel$new(Surv(futime, fustat) ~ age + resid.ds + rx + ecog.ps)
 ```

-All cases with missing values in the learning and endpoint variables are dropped (`na.omit`) and the reduced data set without missing values is saved internally.
-You get a text output on how many cases were dropped. `character` variables will be transformed to `factor`.
+All observations with missing values in training and endpoint variables are dropped (`na.omit`) and the reduced data without missing values is stored internally.
+You get a text output on how many cases were dropped.
+Furthermore, `character` variables will be transformed to `factor`.

-Optionally, you may want to adjust some parameters in the fitting step of the random forest algorithm.
-Possible arguments are: , `ntree`, `mtry`, and `splitrule`.
+Optionally, you can adjust RandomForest parameters.
 The documentation of this parameters can be found in the ranger R-package.

-Furthermore, you are able to choose the two distance measures:
+Two distance measures are offered:

-+ `Proximity`: the proximity matrix
++ `Proximity`: the proximity matrix ()
 + `Depth` (Default): Calculates the average edge length over all trees

-This can be done by
+The distance measure can be set by:

 ```{r, warning=FALSE, message=FALSE}
 rfSC$set_dist(distMethod = "Proximity")
 ```

-All other steps (excluding checking for proportional hazard assumption are the same as for the Cox-Model).
+All following steps are similar as above:

 **Similar Cases:**